nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user provides an invalid index (e.g., non-positive or non-integer value).
+The user provides an invalid index (e.g., non-positive or non-integer value or integer out of range).
     * 1a1.
 HireMe displays an error message indicating that the index is invalid.

       Use case ends.